knennigtri/aep-tag-tool/README.md

-# launch-api-automation
+# AEP Tag Tool
+Import, Export, and Delete web properties from Adobe Expience Platform Tags, previously known as Launch.

 ## Overview

-This is a project to automate import/export of Adobe Experience Platform Tags, previously known as Launch, using the [Reactor API](https://www.adobe.io/experience-platform-apis/references/reactor/).
-This project is to make it easier to quickly import a Tag property into a new IMS Org for demo purposes or if you are using the same Tag property across organizations.
+This is a project to automates postman collections using the [Reactor API](https://www.adobe.io/experience-platform-apis/references/reactor/).
+This project makes it easier to quickly import a Tag property into an Adobe Organization for demo purposes or if you are using the same Tag property across organizations.
 The collections are generic enough to run with without modifications.

 <!-- START doctoc -->
 <!-- END doctoc -->